biblenerd/byzantique-hugo-site-files/content/ot/pentateuch/genesis/_index.md

 {{<toc>}}

 In general, the LXX follows the Hebrew closely for the book of Genesis.
-However, there are some notable differences at times (although this perhaps represents an earlier Hebrew manuscript tradition than the MT, as the DSS have indicated at times).
+However, there are some notable differences at times (although this perhaps represents an earlier Hebrew manuscript tradition than the MT, as the DSS have revealed in certain places).

 ## Creation (1:1–2:24)